alexhalcazar/graphQL_Database/README.md

 ## Default Author IDs

-The GraphQL API includes default author IDs that you can use when adding books.
-If you don't provide a specific author ID when adding a book, the API will associate the book with one of these default authors.
+The GraphQL API includes default author IDs that you can use when adding books, providing a convenient way to associate books with authors.
 Here are the default author IDs:

 1. Default Author 1: `J.K.
 Rowling`
 2. Default Author 2: `J.R.R.
 Tolkien`